Welcome! The lab will open in September of 2017 at the Rowland Institute at Harvard

 Where in the brain these models reside, how they are formed, and how they are updated following bodily or environmental changes remains unclear.

-The goal of the laboratory is to reverse engineer the neural circuits that drive adaptive motor behavior.
+The goal of the laboratory is to reverse engineer the neural circuits that drive adaptive motor behavior (see Mathis et al 2017).
 We hope that by understanding the neural basis of adaptive motor control we can open new avenues in therapeutic research for neurological disease and provide fundamental insights into brain function.

 We have developed a set of skilled motor tasks where mice can learn from a dynamically changing sensory landscape.
 By combining concepts from optimal motor control with the power of the mouse's genetics and accessibility, our lab aims to uncover fundamental principles that guide motor adaptation, learning, and control.